-- Basic demographic information - Releases of information are required in consumer file for the following: primary care physician, outpatient provider, MSHN, emergency contact - Primary Care Physician information needs to minimally include the physicians name, practice name, address, and telephone number to meet MDHHS standards. - Evidence of enrollment with an outpatient provider - Application - Screening: This includes an agency screening as well as the Brief Screening completed in REMI - Signed consumer acknowledgement of discussion and receipt of recovery housing rules and expectations - Recovery Plan developed with the consumer and recovery coach and included in the consumer's file at the Recovery House.
-Recovery/Service Plans must include the following components: - Individualized Plans of Service developed in partnership with the consumer as evidenced by the consumer's words - Goals & objectives are written using specific, measurable, attainable, realistic & time limited elements. - Evidence of regular care coordination with service providers - Evidence of regular attendance with a formal outpatient provider - Evidence of regular drug screening, if necessary (this service is not billable to MSHN)
+- Basic demographic information - Releases of information are required in client file for the following: primary care physician, outpatient provider, MSHN, emergency contact - Primary Care Physician information needs to minimally include the physicians name, practice name, address, and telephone number to meet MDHHS standards. - Evidence of enrollment with an outpatient provider - Application - Screening: This includes an agency screening as well as the Brief Screening completed in REMI - Signed client acknowledgement of discussion and receipt of recovery housing rules and expectations - Recovery Plan developed with the client and recovery coach and included in the client's file at the Recovery House.
+Recovery/Service Plans must include the following components: - Individualized Plans of Service developed in partnership with the client as evidenced by the client's words - Goals & objectives are written using specific, measurable, attainable, realistic & time limited elements. - Evidence of regular care coordination with service providers - · Evidence of regular attendance with a formal outpatient provider